 The Delete option on the contextual menu for a data set member deletes the selected member from the z/OS data set on the host.
-As an alternative, you may press the Delete key to delete a data set member.

-A dialog box asks you if you to confirm the Data Set Member delete before executing your request.
-Click OK to proceed with deletion, of click cancel.
-The member list is refreshed immediately if you elect to delete.
+As an alternative, you can press the Delete key to delete a data set member.
+You will be prompted to confirm the Data Set Member delete before executing your request.
+If you elect to delete, the member list is refreshed immediately.